ramSeraph/opendata/docs/index.md

 layout: home
 ---

-Some selected open data related to governance in India
+Some selected Open Data related to Governance in India

 # Sections